LLNL/MemSurfer/ReadMe.md

-## MemSurfer, Version 1.0.1
+## MemSurfer, Version 1.1
-#### Released: July 22, 2021
+#### Released: April 19, 2022

 ##### Author: Harsh Bhatia (hbhatia@llnl.gov) and Peer-Timo Bremer

 MemSurfer is an efficient and versatile tool to compute and analyze membrane surfaces found in a wide variety of large-scale molecular simulations.
 MemSurfer works independent of the type of simulation, directly on the 3D point coordinates, and can handle a variety of membranes as well as atomic simulations.
 MemSurfer provides many in-built analysis tasks, such as computing the membrane curvature, density and normals of lipids, and area per lipid.
 More importantly, MemSurfer provides a simple-to-use Python API that may be easily used/extended to perform other types of analysis.

 ### Dependencies

 The interface to MemSurfer is provided via `python 3`, whereas the core functionality is written in `C++ 11` with the following dependencies.
   1. [The Computational Geometry Algorithms Library (CGAL)](https://www.cgal.org/ "CGAL"): `v 4.13.0`
   2. [boost](https://www.boost.org/): `v 1.66`
   3. [Eigen](http://eigen.tuxfamily.org/index.php): `v 3.3.9`

 Installing MemSurfer and its dependencies additionally require the following software.

-  - `C++` compiler that supports `C++ 11` and [OpenMP](https://www.openmp.org/) (tested with `GNU gcc 7.3.0` and `GNU gcc 7.5.0`)
+  - `C++` compiler that supports `C++ 11` and [OpenMP](https://www.openmp.org/)
+  (tested with `GNU gcc 7.3.0` and `GNU gcc 7.5.0`)
     - **Please use `gcc@7`.
 See known issues below.**
-  - `Python 3` interpreter (tested with `3.7.2` and `3.7.11`)
+  - `Python 3` interpreter (tested with `3.9.12`, `3.7.11`, and `3.7.2`)
   - [Cython](https://cython.org/) (tested with `0.29.10` and  `0.29.24`)
   - [Swig](http://www.swig.org/) (tested with `3.0.12` and `4.0.2`)
   - [CMake](https://cmake.org/) (tested with `3.13` and `3.20`)